 ►Residential car washing allowed during drought once per week on Saturday or Sunday if there is no water waste.
 No street runoff allowed.

-Landscape watering with an irrigation system or sprinkler is allowed only ONCE a week before 10am and after 8pm on your designated watering day as determined by the last digit of your street address.
+Landscape watering with an irrigation system or sprinkler is allowed only ONCE EVERY OTHER week before 10am and after 8pm on your designated watering day as determined by the last digit of your street address.

 No watering is allowed on weekends with a sprinkler or irrigation system.